cktang88/mongoose-api-generator/README.md

 ## Adding a model

-Simply a new file to `./models`.
+Simply create a new file that exports a mongoose model to `./models`.
-The generated URL paths will be:
+The generated URL endpoints will be:

 Create: